Montagu Norman, 1st Baron Norman

 Montagu Collet Norman, 1st Baron Norman DSO PC (6 September 1871 – 4 February 1950) was an English banker, best known for his role as the Governor of the Bank of England from 1920 to 1944.

 Norman led the bank during the toughest period in modern British economic history and was noted for his somewhat raffish character and arty appearance.
 A very influential figure, Norman, according to The Wall Street Journal, was referred to as "the currency dictator of Europe", a fact which he himself admitted to, before the Court of the Bank on 21 March 1930.
-The economist and Court member, John Maynard Keynes, said of him: "Montagu Norman, always absolutely charming, always absolutely wrong".
+The economist and Court member John Maynard Keynes said of him: "Montagu Norman, always absolutely charming, always absolutely wrong".

+In recent years, Norman's reputation has suffered after the confirmation that he knowingly aided in the transfer of Czech gold to the Nazi regime in March 1939, and again supported transfers of Czech gold to Hitler's Germany two months after WWII broke out.
+On this second occasion, the UK government intervened to block Norman's initiative.

 Early life and military service

 Norman was the elder son of Frederick Norman and Lina Susan Penelope Collet, a daughter of Sir Mark Wilks Collet, 1st Baronet, himself a Bank of England Governor.
 The Norman family was well known in banking.
 Montagu's brother Ronald Collet Norman and his nephew Mark Norman became leading bankers.
 Montagu's great-nephew David Norman has also led a successful City career and is a noted benefactor of the arts.
 Montagu Norman was educated at Eton and spent one year at King's College, Cambridge.
 He also joined the 4th Bedfordshire and Hertfordshire militia in 1894 and served in the Second Boer War.
 He was awarded the Distinguished Service Order in 1901.